Tuhafeni-Jason/DSA-Assignment/README.md

-DSA ASsignment
-# Phonebook Application
+Phonebook Application

-## Project Overview
+Project Overview

-This project is a mobile phonebook application implemented using Java and SQL for persistent storage.
-Contacts are temporarily stored in an `ArrayList`, and operations such as inserting, searching, deleting, and updating contacts are supported.
+This project is a Phonebook Application implemented in Java using an ArrayList as the underlying data structure.
+The application allows users to perform basic phonebook operations such as inserting, searching, deleting, updating, and sorting contacts.

-## Features
+Features

-- Insert contact
+    Insert Contact:
+        Allows users to add a new contact to the phonebook.
-- Search contact
+    Search Contact:
-- Display all contacts
-- Delete contact
-- Update contact
-- Sort contacts (optional)
-- Sync between ArrayList and SQL database

-How It Works

-The application is built in Java and utilizes an ArrayList to store contacts.
-Each contact is represented by a Contact class, which contains a name and a phone number.
+        Allows users to search for a contact by name and view the associated phone number.
-Main Operations:

- Insert Contact: A new contact is added to the ArrayList.
-    Search Contact: The application performs a linear search through the list to find a contact by name.
-    Display All Contacts: It loops through the ArrayList and prints out the details of each contact.
+    Display All Contacts:
+        Displays all contacts stored in the phonebook.
+    Delete Contact:
-    Delete Contact: The application searches for the contact by name and removes it from the list if found.
+        Removes a contact by name from the phonebook.
-    Update Contact: The application searches for the contact and updates its phone number.
-    Sort Contacts: Contacts are sorted alphabetically using Java's Collections.sort() method, which internally uses the Timsort algorithm (O(n log n)).
+    Update Contact:
+        Updates the phone number of an existing contact.
+    Sort Contacts (Optional):
+        Sorts contacts alphabetically

 Time Complexity: